Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/software.rst

 Mattermost is a flexible, open source messaging platform that enables secure team collaboration, similar to Slack.
 It is provided in the ADRF to allow you to talk to your project team without having that conversation outside of the ADRF to protect the confidentiality of the the data.
 You can use it if you want to share information with your collaborators that is sensitive in nature.

-To get started, double-click the Mattermost icon on the Desktop.
+To get started, double-click the Mattermost icon on the Desktop, which looks like the icon below.

 .. image:: ../images/mattermost-logo.png
   :width: 100